 It’s important to remember that your washing-machine lines should always be easy to access and hooked up to a preprogrammed shutoff valve for safety purposes.

-Furthermore, when designing the laundry area’s floor plan ensure that there’s sufficient space around the dryer to help in
+Furthermore, when designing the laundry area’s floor plan ensure that there’s sufficient space around the dryer to help in dissipation of heat.
+Otherwise, temperatures may rise rapidly within the dryer if the surrounding space isn’t enough and possibly cause mechanical damages.

 To summarize, there are various laundry-room floor design ideas and storage solutions you can choose for your home depending on your specific needs and personal style.
 However, no matter the layout that you pick, still the best laundry room floor plan should be practical and convenient.